Cipher Department of the High Command of the Wehrmacht: Examination process

 On the first day, the candidate had to translate 20 lines of cryptographic text from a foreign language into German; testing some simple cryptographic system, e.g. a linear slide or disc or some similar device.
 Solution required the solving of some basic systems with an attached analysis and criticism.
 Mathematicians followed a slightly different approach, solving a problem from cryptologic mathematics.
 The total length of the course was 6 hours.

-An Examination Commission that consisted of Wilhelm Fenner, Dr Erich Hüttenhain, one of the candidate's teachers and a representative of the Armed Forces Administrative Office.
+The Examination Commission consisted of Wilhelm Fenner, Dr Erich Hüttenhain, one of the candidate's teachers and a representative of the Armed Forces Administrative Office.

 The commission rated the candidates' results in 9 grades ranging from deficient to praise worthy.
 If a candidate intended to become an administrator in the legal branches, one point extra would be given on the legal portion was given preference, before averaging.
 In case of ties, that candidate was given preference whose character was rated higher.
 If the candidate failed, they were allowed to try again after a year.
 No third examination was allowed.